 In the examined wedge-top basin, seep-carbonate precipitation appears strictly related with diapiric processes of the Montardone mélange.
 Diapirism involved old Epiligurian olistostromes and favored the ascending methane-rich fluids along the faulted flank of the diapir, with the subsequent precipitation of seep-carbonates characterized by chemosynthetic fauna.
 Diapirism was promoted by thrust loading of underconsolidated mud-breccias.
 Polygenic breccias sourced from the ascending mélange formed during fast, explosive seepage phases.
 In the last stage, the mélange reached the sea-bottom and slope failure processes (debris flows, olistostromes) occurred along the flanks of the mud-volcano, involving also blocks of authigenic carbonates.

-Finally we identify a potential relationship between the lithostratigraphic distribution of seep-carbonates and eustatic/climatic implication as a whole [29,30,60].
+Finally, we identify a potential relationship between the lithostratigraphic distribution of seep-carbonates and eustatic/climatic implication as a whole [29,30,60].
 Examined seep-carbonates are roughly concentrated in three main intervals of the Miocene: in the Langhian (MNN5a), in the late Serravallian−early Tortonian (MNN6b-MNN7) and the late Tortonian−early Messinian (MNN10-MNN11) (Figure 7).
 We are aware that the biostratigraphic resolution is conditioned by the duration of the biozone that could be longer than the seepage activity.
 It is also evident that the tectonic processes played a primary role in favoring the development of seepage systems, by creating the structural pathways for fluid advection (thrust faults) as well as trapping mechanisms for the accumulation of fluids (fold structures).
 Nevertheless when comparing seep distributions with third-order eustatic curves [61], they seem matching phases of sea-level low-stands.
 In particular the detailed study of one of the best exposed Apennine outcrops (Fosso Riconi [43]) indicates that the onset of the seepage approximates to the Mi3b cooling event (13.82 Ma).
 These results also match with results of previous authors that proposed the correspondence of seep-carbonates with cold climate and sea-level lowering.
 In this proposed scenario, the reduction in hydrostatic pressure acting on the plumbing system, and related to sea-level falls, would shift the bottom of the gas hydrate stability zone to shallower depths, inducing gas hydrate destabilization.

 5. Summary